 A two-week itinerary can give you the option of doing this, but it’s at the sacrifice of 3 full nights somewhere else.
 So you need to decide what’s most important.
 I wanted a challenge, without occupying 4 full days, so I went with a 2-day hike.

-This allowed me to push myself by hiking a full day to the ruins.
-Then a second day to explore them and climb the steep Huayna Picchu Mountain.
+This allowed me to push myself by hiking a full day to the ruins with a second day exploring them and climbing Huayna Picchu Mountain.

-You can read about my 2-day hiking experience in this article.
-It also includes details on the 4 Day Inca Trail, 5-Day Salkantay Trek and 5.5 Day Salkantay Trek with Humantay Lagoon.
+You can read about my 2-day hiking experience which also includes details on the 4 Day Inca Trail, 5-Day Salkantay Trek and 5.5 Day Salkantay Trek with Humantay Lagoon.